 The Lesser of Two Evils Dilemma

-When we first looked at radical parties, we made the game easy by considering two-way races.
-Things become grimmer when we look at three way races.
+When we first looked at radical parties, I made the game artificially easy for radical political parties by considering two-way races.
+The scenario becomes grimmer for a “Party of Principle” when we look at three-way races.
 Consider a far left Green, a liberal Democrat and a conservative Republican in a three way race in a liberal district.

 The Green candidate takes away votes from the Democrat, making life easier for the Republican.
 This leads to four possible scenarios: